goanalog/instant-data-lake-da/README.md

-# Instant Data Lake

-This deployable architecture provides a streamlined way to provision infrastructure on IBM Cloud, offering several variations to suit common enterprise needs for a serverless data lake.

-## Overview

-Deploy core data lake components (Cloud Object Storage, SQL Query) instantly and optionally integrate powerful analytics (Cognos Analytics) or integration services (App Connect).
-This architecture is designed for ease of use with a zero-input deployment experience by using sensible defaults.

-## Variations and Pricing 🪙

-This deployable architecture offers three variations to suit different needs:

-1.  **Foundation (Free Tier):** Deploys foundational services including IBM Cloud Object Storage (COS) and SQL Query. **This variation primarily utilizes services with "Always Free" Lite plans or generous free tiers, making it generally free to run within usage limits.** ✅
-2.  **Foundation + Analytics (Paid after Trial):** Builds upon the Foundation by adding IBM Cognos Analytics on Cloud.
-While COS and SQL Query have free options, **Cognos Analytics offers only a 30-day free trial**.
-Continued use after the trial requires a paid subscription. ⚠️
-3.  **Foundation + Integration (Free Tier):** Extends the Foundation with IBM App Connect.
-App Connect offers an "Always Free" Lite plan with usage limits (e.g., flow runs per month). **This variation can often run for free if usage stays within the Lite plan limits**, but paid plans are necessary for higher volumes. ✅ / ⚠️

-**Always review the current IBM Cloud pricing documentation for the most up-to-date details on free tier limits and service costs.**

-## Architecture

-*(Placeholder: You should link or embed your `diagram.svg` here)*

-[Image: Overall Instant Data Lake Architecture] Caption: Overall architecture showing the core components and optional integrations.

-## Sample Data Included 📊

-This package includes sample CSV files (`customers.csv`, `devices.csv`, `sales.csv`) located in the `sample-data/` directory of the repository or downloaded bundle.

-After deployment, you will need to **manually upload** these files to the Cloud Object Storage (COS) bucket created by the architecture to run the sample queries provided in the deployment outputs.

-## Prerequisites

-* An IBM Cloud account with Pay-As-You-Go or Subscription plan.
-* Appropriate IAM permissions (Editor/Manager on Schematics, Editor on Catalog Management, potentially roles for COS, SQL Query, Cognos, App Connect depending on variation).

-## How to Deploy

-1.  **Onboard to Private Catalog:** Add this deployable architecture to your private catalog in IBM Cloud using the release `.tgz` URL from your Git repository.
-2.  **Navigate to Catalog:** Go to the IBM Cloud Catalog and select your private catalog.
-3.  **Find the DA:** Locate the "Instant Data Lake" tile.
-4.  **Select Variation:** Click the tile and choose the desired variation (Foundation, Analytics, or Integration) based on your needs and pricing considerations.
-5.  **Add to Project:** Click "Add to project" and either create a new project or select an existing one.
-6.  **Validate:** On the project configuration screen (no inputs needed!), click "Validate".
-Review the plan.
-7.  **Deploy:** Click "Apply" to provision the resources.
-8.  **Use:** Follow the instructions in the "Getting Started with Sample Data" section within the chosen variation's README (and the deployment Outputs) to begin using your Instant Data Lake.

-## Deployed Resources

-Depending on the variation chosen, the following IBM Cloud resources will be provisioned:

-* IBM Cloud Object Storage instance
-* IBM Cloud Object Storage bucket
-* IBM SQL Query instance
-* (Analytics Variation) IBM Cognos Analytics instance
-* (Integration Variation) IBM App Connect instance
-* (Potentially) IAM policies or other supporting resources defined in the Terraform code.

-## Outputs

-After successful deployment, check the "Outputs" tab in your project configuration for useful information, such as:

-* The name of the created COS bucket.
-* Instructions and a sample query to run using SQL Query on the included sample data (once uploaded).
-* CRNs or IDs of the provisioned service instances.
+# Instant Data Lake Starter Kit 🚀

+Get a simple, serverless data lake up and running on IBM Cloud in **minutes**, with **zero configuration** required!
+This kit deploys the essential building blocks and lets you query sample data almost immediately using a simple web app.

+## What You Get Instantly

+This starter kit automatically sets up core data lake services (Cloud Object Storage for storing files and Db2 Warehouse on Cloud for running SQL on those files).
+It also deploys a small "Helper App" to guide you through running your first query on sample data with just button clicks.
+You can choose to add powerful analytics with Cognos or easy app integration with App Connect.

+## Choose Your Kit Flavor ✨

+Pick the starting point that's right for you:

+1.  **Foundation (Free to Start):** Get the basics – object storage (COS), a Db2 Warehouse instance, and the Helper App. **Query public sample data right after setup via the app!
+Perfect for trying things out or small projects, as it runs on IBM Cloud's free plans (within limits).** ✅
+2.  **Foundation + Analytics (Cognos Trial):** Adds IBM Cognos Analytics for creating dashboards and finding AI-driven insights in your data. **Cognos includes a 30-day free trial, but requires a paid plan for longer use.** ⚠️
+3.  **Foundation + Integration (App Connect Free):** Adds IBM App Connect to easily connect your data lake to other apps and automate workflows. **Uses App Connect's free plan, which has monthly usage limits.** ✅ / ⚠️

+**Important Note on Costs:** While the Foundation and Integration flavors use free plans, always check the current IBM Cloud pricing documentation for the latest details on limits and potential costs if you exceed them.
+The Analytics flavor *will* require payment after the 30-day Cognos trial.

+## How it Works (Simple View)

+## Instant Sample Query & Included Data 📊

+To provide an **instant query experience**, the deployed Helper App includes buttons to connect your new Db2 Warehouse instance to a **publicly hosted version** of sample customer data and run a query – all without writing SQL yourself initially!

+Additionally, this package includes sample CSV files (`customers.csv`, `devices.csv`, `sales.csv`) in the `sample-data/` folder for your own use.
+After running the instant demo query via the Helper App, the app and this documentation guide you on how to upload these files (or your own data) to **your private COS bucket** and query that data using the Db2 console.

+## Quick Start Guide

+1.  **Add to Your Catalog:** Add this starter kit to your private catalog in IBM Cloud using the release `.tgz` URL from the Git repository.
+2.  **Find it:** Go to the IBM Cloud Catalog and select your private catalog.
+Find the "Instant Data Lake Starter Kit" tile.
+3.  **Choose a Flavor:** Click the tile and pick the flavor (Foundation, Analytics, or Integration) you want to deploy.
+4.  **Add to Project:** Click "Add to project" (create a new project if needed).
+5.  **Validate (1 Click):** On the project screen (no settings to change!), click **"Validate"**.
+Check the plan.
+6.  **Deploy (1 Click):** Click **"Apply"**.
+Resources (including the Helper App) will be created automatically.
+This might take **10-15 minutes** or more, especially the first time Code Engine builds the app image. 🎉
+7.  **Use It!:** Check the "Outputs" tab after deployment for the `HELPER_APP_URL`.
+    * Click the URL to open the Helper App.
+    * Follow the simple steps in the app: Click Button 1 ("Prepare Sample Data Table"), then Click Button 2 ("Run Sample Query").
+    * See instant results!
+    * Refer to the app's "Next Steps" / "Handy References" and the detailed README for your chosen flavor (in the `variations/...` folder) to learn how to upload your own data and query it.

+## What Gets Created

+Depending on the flavor, you'll get instances of:

+* IBM Cloud Object Storage (COS) & Bucket
+* IBM Db2 Warehouse on Cloud
+* IBM Secrets Manager & Secret
+* IBM Code Engine Project & Application (the Helper App)
+* IAM Service ID, API Key & Policies
+* (Analytics Flavor) IBM Cognos Analytics
+* (Integration Flavor) IBM App Connect